 The patient is the first priority of the nurse.
 The role of the nurse is to advocate for the best interests of the patient and to maintain the patient’s dignity throughout treatment and care.
 This may include making suggestions in the treatment plan of patients, in collaboration with other health professionals.

 This is particularly important because patients who are unwell are often unable to comprehend medical situations and act as they usually would.
 It is the role of the nurse to support the patient and represent the patient's best interests at all times, especially when treatment decisions are being made.

 Planning of care

 A nurse is directly involved in the decision-making process for the treatment of patients.
 It is important that they are able to think critically when assessing patient signs and identifying potential problems so that they can make the appropriate recommendations and actions.

 As other health professionals, such as doctors or specialists, are usually in charge of making the final treatment decisions, nurses should be able to communicate information regarding patient health effectively.
 Nurses are the most familiar with the individual patient situation as they monitor their signs and symptoms on an ongoing basis and should collaborate with other members of the medical team to promote the best patient health outcomes.

 A nurse should take the time to explain to the patient and their family or caregiver what to do and what to expect when they leave the hospital or medical clinic.
-They should also make sure that the patient feels supported and knows where to seek additional information, if needed, is crucial.
+They should also make sure that the patient feels supported and knows where to seek additional information.